-In the past, ENERGO-PRO Georgia JSC received an award from the Millennium Challenge Corporation for the best business partner of professional education in Georgia.
-This recognised the company's efforts and commitments toward higher education.
-In partnership with education providers, ENERGO-PRO in Georgia has been involved in professional education for several years.
+In the past, ENERGO-PRO Georgia received an award from the Millennium Challenge Corporation for the best business partner of professional education in Georgia.
+This recognised our efforts and commitments toward higher education.
+In partnership with education providers, ENRGO-PRO has been involved in professional education for several years.
 Financed programs include: